 In the Trademark Search Report – Light, we will search for identical and similar trademarks in international trademark databases (52 jurisdictions).
 The result will give you a first indication if the Trademark is possible to register and if there are any identical or similar Trademarks already registered.
 We will also look at the availability of the most common domain names suitable for your trademark.

 How can you detect similar Trademark applications in different jurisdictions that might infringe on your Trademark?
 The answer is our Trademark Watch and Monitoring service.
 Even if a similar Trademark application will be filed, in comparison with your Trademark, the authorities in different jurisdictions will not always give you a heads-up.
 You have to react yourself.
 Our Trademark Watch and Monitoring service will do this for you.
-You can choose by the following: – Trademark Watch & Monitor – Europe
+Contact us for more information.

 ® Registered symbol – Stands for the fact that a trademark is legally registered.